 This figure includes 19.5 million refugees (people who have fled their home country) and over 38 million internally displaced people (those who have fled their homes, but have not yet crossed an international border - a "refugee in their own country").

-THERE ARE OVER 60 MILLION DISPLACED PEOPLE IN THE WORLD
+THERE ARE 59.5 MILLION DISPLACED PEOPLE IN THE WORLD

 Since 1970, we have spent over $100 billion to try and address the refugee crisis.
 We currently spend over $27 million per day on relief and aid efforts for displaced people.